São Paulo Revolt of 1924

 The São Paulo Revolt of 1924 (Revolta Paulista), also called the Revolution of 1924 (Revolução de 1924), Movement of 1924 (Movimento de 1924) or Second 5th of July (Segundo 5 de Julho) was a Brazilian conflict with characteristics of a civil war, initiated by tenentist rebels to overthrow the government of president Artur Bernardes.
 From the city of São Paulo on 5 July, the revolt expanded to the interior of the state and inspired other uprisings across Brazil.
 The urban combat ended in a loyalist victory on 28 July.
 The rebels' withdrawal, until September, prolonged the rebellion into the Paraná Campaign.

 The conspiratorial nucleus behind the revolt consisted of army officers, veterans of the Copacabana Fort revolt, in 1922, who were joined by military personnel from the Public Force of São Paulo, sergeants and civilians, all enemies of the political system of Brazil's Old Republic.
 They chose the retired general Isidoro Dias Lopes as their commander and planned a nationwide revolt, starting with the occupation of São Paulo in a few hours, cutting off one of the arms of the oligarchies that dominated the country in "coffee with milk" politics.
 The plan fell apart: there were fewer supporters than expected and the loyalists resisted in the city's center until 8 July, when governor Carlos de Campos withdrew to the Guaiaúna rail station, on the outskirts of the city.
-The federal government concentrated much of the country's firepower in the city, with a numerical advantage of five to one, and began to reconquer it by the working-class neighborhoods to the east and south of the city's center, under the command of general Eduardo Sócrates.
+The federal government concentrated much of the country's firepower in the city and began to reconquer it by the neighborhoods to the east and south, under the command of general Eduardo Sócrates.